Index : N

 A new spirit has entered the body of American and world Protestantism.
 For the first time since the Reformation, leaders in every denomination are deeply concerned about their cleavage in doctrine, worship, and practice and are seriously trying to heal what they brand as the sin of disunity.
 Their success in the past fifty years has been remarkable.
 The only risk for Catholics is to be unaware of this "working of the Holy Spirit," as Pius XII called it, and therefore not respond to its implications for those who possess the fullness of revelation.

 A movement embracing any form of modern belief in the practice of mental healing other than those associated with traditional Christianity.
-The name came into vogue in 1895 and was used as the title of a magazine published for a time in Melrose, Mass., to describe a “new thought” about life, based on the premise that knowledge of the real world of ideas has marvelous power to relieve people of various ills.
+The name came into vogue in 1895 and was used as the title of a magazine published for a time in Melrose, Mass., to describe a new thought about life, based on the premise that knowledge of the real world of ideas has marvelous power to relieve people of various ills.

 The reason behind this massive breakdown of Roman Catholicism is due to the organized opposition to the Catholic Church in our nation.
 So many Catholics have become accustomed to this breakdown of their faith they are no longer surprised at the dechristianization of the one true Church in our nation.
 What we desperately need is an organized, I do not hesitate saying militant, zeal on the part of believing Catholics to convert non-Catholics to the true Church founded by Jesus Christ.